chinmayk/super-home/papers/_posts/2018-04-16-juxtapeer.md

 **Q: What domains does this work for?
 Will it work with math?**

-**A** Maybe, but unlikely.
-Contrasting cases, and constructivist learning more generally, are best suited to open-ended solutions.
-If there is only one right answer, and not varying degrees of goodness, juxtaposing different examples will likely have little value.
+**A** Maybe.
+Contrasting cases, and constructivist learning more generally, work in a wide variety of settings, but really shine when used for open-ended solutions.
+If the correct/incorrectness of a solution, or the varying degrees of goodness are immediately apparent, juxtaposing different examples will likely have little value.
+On the other hand, if the features that determine goodness are hidden, then contrasts can have large benefits.

 **Q: Why is it called Juxtapeer?**